thecloudgarage/eks-anywhere/powerprotect/powerprotect-blog-end-to-end.md

 * Absolutely, PowerProtect Data Manager supports cloud disaster recovery and also cloud tiering.
 One can further explore those use-cases once primary understanding of the workflows is established

 # :running: LET'S BEGIN
+Before begining ensure that the cluster-sample.yaml has the right Kubernetes version and the OS template name defined

 ### :cloud: Scenario-1 Restore a complete namespace within the same EKS Anywhere cluster
 * SSH into EKS Anywhere Administrative machine